Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/labels.rst

   the largest component (the arg max).
 This is useful for turning the output of a support vector machine or neural network for multi-category classification into a discrete class label.

-* :doxy:`OneHotConverter`: This class takes a discrete label in the range 0,...,d-1 and converts it into a one-hot-encoded ``RealVector`` of size d.
-This is useful for converting a discrete class label into a target value for neural network training.

-All three classes are implemented as models.
-This allows for concatenating the converters with actual predictive models, such as a :doxy:`KernelExpansion` and an :doxy:`ArgMaxConverter`, in order to obtain a multi-category support vector machine model with class labels as outputs.
-This concatenation is realized by the :doxy:`ConcatenatedModel` class.